Mediterranean Lemon Chicken Pasta Salad

 You can serve it warm or chilled, and since there’s no mayo, it’s great for summertime.

-To make this fast and easy pasta salad with lemon pepper, you’ll need:
+To make this fast and easy pasta salad with chicken and lemon, you’ll need:

 - Rotini pasta

 - Olive oil

 - Chicken breasts

 - Fresh spinach

 - Lemon juice

 How to Make Lemon Pasta Salad with Chicken